 The recipe I found was a very simple one.

 I followed the basic instructions, but added butter instead of margarine, the zest of the lime and two spoonfuls of lime juice.

 If lime was not one of the key ingredients of the joust, I would have probably added vanilla essence or lemon zest.

-I think I am just making it in time for the LeftOverQueen’s Joust again!!!
-I’ve tried hard to find the three “magical” ingredients which are: lime, almonds and raspberries.
+I think I am just making it in time for the Left Over Queen’s Joust again!!!
+I’ve tried hard to find the three “magical” ingredients which are: almonds, lime and raspberries.

 However, yesterday when I visited Nuria’s blog I saw that she used raspberry jam and I was so excited, as it clicked to me immediately that it was time to make Pasta Flora.

 I am submitting this recipe to Jenn, the LeftOver Queen for this month’s Joust.

-- 3 eggs
+- 2 medium eggs

-- 1 teaspoon baking soda
+- 1 tsp baking powder

-- Zest of 1 lime
+- Zest of 1 lime, grated

 - 2 tablespoons lime juice